QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_by_example.rst

 Approach
 -------------

-In this lecture we will write and then pick apart small Julia programs
+In this lecture we will write and then pick apart small Julia programs.

-At this stage the objective is to introduce you to basic syntax and data structures
+At this stage the objective is to introduce you to basic syntax and data structures.

-Deeper concepts---how things work---will be covered in later lectures
+Deeper concepts---how things work---will be covered in later lectures.

 Since we are looking for simplicity the examples are a little contrived

 .. add as a  note::?

-In this lecture, we will often start with a direct MATLAB/FORTRAN approach which often is **poor coding style** in Julia, but then move towards more **elegant code** which is tightly connected to the mathematics
+In this lecture, we will often start with a direct MATLAB/FORTRAN approach which often is **poor coding style** in Julia, but then move towards more **elegant code** which is tightly connected to the mathematics.

 Set Up
 --------

-We assume that you've worked your way through :doc:`our getting started lecture <../getting_started_julia/getting_started>` already
+We assume that you've worked your way through :doc:`our getting started lecture <../getting_started_julia/getting_started>` already.

-In particular, the easiest way to install and precompile all the Julia packages used in QuantEcon notes is to type ``] add InstantiateFromURL`` and then work in a Jupyter notebook, as described :doc:`here <../getting_started_julia/getting_started>`
+In particular, the easiest way to install and precompile all the Julia packages used in QuantEcon notes is to type ``] add InstantiateFromURL`` and then work in a Jupyter notebook, as described :doc:`here <../getting_started_julia/getting_started>`.

 Other References
 --------------------

-The definitive reference is `Julia's own documentation <https://docs.julialang.org/en/v1/>`_
+The definitive reference is `Julia's own documentation <https://docs.julialang.org/en/v1/>`_.

-The manual is thoughtfully written but is also quite dense (and somewhat evangelical)
+The manual is thoughtfully written but is also quite dense (and somewhat evangelical).

-The presentation in this and our remaining lectures is more of a tutorial style based around examples
+The presentation in this and our remaining lectures is more of a tutorial style based around examples.

 Example: Plotting a White Noise Process
 ================================================

-To begin, let's suppose that we want to simulate and plot the white noise process :math:`\epsilon_0, \epsilon_1, \ldots, \epsilon_T`, where each draw :math:`\epsilon_t` is independent standard normal
+To begin, let's suppose that we want to simulate and plot the white noise process :math:`\epsilon_0, \epsilon_1, \ldots, \epsilon_T`, where each draw :math:`\epsilon_t` is independent standard normal.

 ..
 Commenting out figure, at least while broken.
 ..
 In other words, we want to generate figures that look something like this: